As crises recede, Biden’s agenda faces uphill climb

 Still, even if the Biden agenda is hitting headwinds, it may just be following a common presidential trajectory.

-“This is the moment in almost every presidency when they transition from the honeymoon to reality,” says Jeremy Mayer, a political scientist at George Mason University in Fairfax, Virginia.
+“This is the moment in almost every presidency when they transition from the honeymoon to reality,” says Jeremy Mayer, a political scientist at George Mason University in Arlington, Virginia.

 One day, he’s Franklin Roosevelt, seizing the reins of government amid raging crises and wielding big initiatives in his first 100 days in office.
 The next, he’s Jimmy Carter, up against inflation, gas lines, and stubbornly high unemployment.